takuniinfinity/STranslate/README.md

 # STranslate
-Simple and lightweight translation application
+Simple and lightweight translation application, build using IUP and Curl library